abingdonpta/abingdonpta/content/about/roles.md

 ### 📚 Book Fair

+The Abingdon library holds a weeklong Book Fair each year to raise funds for the library.
+Book Fair coordinators take delivery of the books and set them up in the library, manage the fair on a day-to-day basis, and recruit other volunteers to assist with operations.

+- **Location**: School
+- **Time of day**: School day
+- **Months**: April (or whenever the Book Fair is held)

 ### 🧸 Lost and Found

 Abingdon has a lost and found near the front entrance.
 As students rifle through the lost and found looking for their items, it gets messy quite quickly.
 The lost and found becomes especially full in the fall and the spring, when it is cold in the morning but warmer in the afternoon so that children take off their jackets outside during recess and forget them.